André Kim: Fashion career

 On June 13, 2008, Andre Kim held a fashion show in Kyonggi-do, South Korea.
-Several Korean celebrities modeled including Honey Lee, 3rd runner-up in Miss Universe 2007, Tim, a Korean ballad singer, actress Lee Eun-sung (Evasive Inquiry Agency, Que Sera, Sera) and actor Ha Seok-jin (Hello!
+Several Korean celebrities modeled including Lee Hanee, 3rd runner-up in Miss Universe 2007, Tim, a Korean ballad singer, actress Lee Eun-sung (Evasive Inquiry Agency, Que Sera, Sera) and actor Ha Seok-jin (Hello!
 Miss).
 Lee and Ha later co-starred in the 2008 Korean drama, I Am Happy.

 In March 2010 Andre Kim made one of his last public appearances serving as a judge for the Miss World Organization alongside Julia Morley for the Mister World 2010 Pageant held in Incheon, Korea.
 The contestants of the Mister World 2010 Pageant were models for an extravagant Andre Kim fashion show.

 Style

 The designs of André Kim are said to "combine classical designs with futuristic elements", often resulting in distinctive designs with bold, rich colors and motifs of Asiatic patterns, often of large roses, birds, or tree branches.
 For his fashion shows, Kim favors white-toned settings to bring out the unusual colours of his designs.

 His designs are held in high regard by Korean celebrities, and many of these celebrities model in his fashion shows.
 His wedding dress fashion shows are particularly renowned for showcasing celebrities.
 Kim's fame also extends beyond Korea's borders – Michael Jackson once asking him to be his personal designer.
 However, Kim declined, stating his clothes were for everyone.

 Kim has said, "Fashion should portray grace, intellect, artistic beauty, and youthful energy.
 Not too classic.
 I don't like 'old.'
 Even though I was born in 1935, I don't feel my age.
 I feel like a teenager who is 10 or 15 or 20 years old in a fairy tale, a fantasy, young and brilliant."